cduch/consul-policy-example-demo/README.md

 - changes the consul so that the team tokens can only see their own namespace and the content within the base namespace

 requires minikube installed and a consul license file placed in resources/consul.hclic

+To run the demo, just execute the shell scripts after each other, use cleanup.sh to cleanup the environment after the demo.